NTIA/scos-sensor/README.md

 #### Django Rest Framework Token Authentication

+This is the default authentication method.
 To enable Django Rest Framework token and session authentication, make sure `AUTHENTICATION` is set to `TOKEN` in the environment file (this will be enabled if `AUTHENTICATION` set to anything other than `CERT`).

 A token is automatically created for each user.
 Django Rest Framework Token Authentication will check that the token in the Authorization header ("Token " +